AI Trail Analysis

 Best times to hike⌄

 Starting early allows ample time to complete the strenuous climb and descent before dark, especially given the rocky terrain.
-Late spring through early fall offers the best weather conditions and avoids the most challenging winter conditions and heavy mud, though summer can be humid.
+Late spring through early fall offers the most favorable weather conditions, though summer weekends can be crowded.
+Winter hiking requires specialized gear and experience due to snow, ice, and extreme cold.

 Wildlife & plants⌄